What’s fake news?

 The Growth of Fake News

 News isn’t new it has come to be a popular issue in 2017.
 We have.
-The world wide web has enabled a new approach to print, share and absorb information and information with editorial criteria or little regulation.
+The internet has enabled a new approach to print, share and absorb information and information with editorial criteria or little regulation.

 A lot of individuals get information out of networks and networking sites and it can be hard to tell if stories are plausible or not.
 A lack of knowledge regarding the way the web works by individuals and information overload also have contributed to a rise in hoax reports or information.
 Social networking websites can play a role.